-A console system may be configured at the appliance level through the command line interface accessed through the CONSOLE or Ethernet port.
+An console system may be configured at the appliance level through the command line interface accessed through the CONSOLE or Ethernet port.
 All terminal commands are accessed through a terminal or PC running terminal emulation software.

-To configure the console system using Vertiv[TM] management software:
+To configure the console system using VertivTM Avocent® DSViewTM software:

-Refer to the Vertiv[TM] Avocent[®] DSView 4.5 Management Software Installer/User Guide, or refer to the user documentation on the Vertiv[TM] Avocent[®] DSView[TM] Solution product page on www.vertiv.com.
+See the Vertiv[TM] Avocent[®] DSView 4.5 Management Software Installer/User Guide.